CaptainZoraaaaa/MovieListReact/README.md

 - To start the app Node.js and PNPM is needed

+- To install pnpm you can can use for example npm which can be found at: https://www.npmjs.com/ (tips npm comes with Node.js)

 - To install pnpm you can use the following command: npm install -g pnpm

 - After PNPM is installed move to the root folder and run: pnpm install Or Pnpm i